Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > Instructor: You are going down the wrong track.
 Let's back up.

-We need to take a moment to think about the approach. `strace` is a bit too hard to interpret, especially since it requires us to understand what all these syscalls are and then to fill in the blanks of what is going on.
+We need to take a moment to think about this approach. `strace` is a bit too hard to interpret, especially since it requires us to understand what all these syscalls are and then to fill in the blanks of what is going on.

+> **Debugging Process**:
+>
+> ↛ Load and trace a "simple" program ⟶ ❌
+>
+> ↛ Load a minimal program
+>
+> > ⇝ Idea: `printf` is a function call
+> >
+> > > ↛  check compiler output ⟶ ❌
+> > >
+> > > ↛  check `strace` output ⟶ use LLM ⟶ ❌
+> >
+> >
+> > ⇝ dead end...?

 Maybe we should take a look at a different level of abstraction?
 There is nothing more we can learn from the source C file.
 It seems like we need to go deeper.
 Is there another file we have?

-> ↛ Load and trace a "simple" program
->
-> ↛ Load a minimal program
->
-> ⇝ Idea: `printf` is a function call
->
-> ⇝ dead end...?

 ## Binary spelunking